box/box-typescript-sdk-gen/docs/metadataCascadePolicies.md

 - metadataCascadePolicyId `string`
   - The ID of the cascade policy to force-apply.
 Example: "6fd4ff89-8fc1-42cf-8b29-1890dedd26d7"
-- requestBody `CreateMetadataCascadePolicyApplyRequestBodyArg`
+- requestBody `ApplyMetadataCascadePolicyRequestBody`
-  - Request body of createMetadataCascadePolicyApply method
+  - Request body of applyMetadataCascadePolicy method
-- headers `CreateMetadataCascadePolicyApplyHeadersArg`
+- headers `ApplyMetadataCascadePolicyHeaders`
-  - Headers of createMetadataCascadePolicyApply method
+  - Headers of applyMetadataCascadePolicy method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.